 First off, happiness for Dutch people is centered around lifestyle.
 A hygge appeal concept…So we can imagine that Dutch children are growing up in hygge homes, where families take genuine pleasure in making ordinary, every day moments more meaningful, beautiful or special!

-Could it be that American parents are following the Kardashians…Where Dutch parents are following sites like Hygge House created by Alex Beauchamp, an Aquarius who doesn’t believe in astrology.
+Could it be that American parents are following the Kardashians and their Phoenix Plastic Surgeons…Where Dutch parents are following sites like Hygge House created by Alex Beauchamp, an Aquarius who doesn’t believe in astrology.
 Her bike is her preferred mode of transportation, as is good linens over jewellery and baking to cooking.
 She gardens for the cut flowers (peonies, tuberose, sweet peas), shops only when necessary (malls give her vertigo), and dreams about sleeping for more than four hours at a time.
 She adores Thursdays, dresses, tea, hats and the great outdoors.

 British writer Michele Hutchison believes Dutch happiness is about “gezelligheid” the convivial, cozy, fun, or nice atmosphere, but can also show someone belonging, time spent with loved ones, the fact of seeing a friend after a long absence, or the general togetherness that gives people a warm feeling.